Endometrial Hyperplasia

 Atypical endometrial hyperplasia

 Atypical endometrial hyperplasia has a higher chance of developing into cancer.
-It involves an overgrowth of abnormal cells that should be treated to prevent cancer.
+It involves an overgrowth of abnormal cells that should be treated to reduce the risk of cancer.

 • Bleeding between periods